wanghaisheng/responsive-landing-page-starter/content/blog/en/voice-transcription-with-symbl-ai-and-the-vonage-video-api.md

 };
 ```

-We will talk about how we send the buffer using websockets later in this article.
+We will talk about how we send the buffer using WebSockets later in this article.

 Lastly, we feed the processor node back to the destination.
 The destination is like the speakers of the boombox.